segmentrouting/srv6-labs/containerlab/xrd/README.md

 ### Quick start
 The 7-node topology is based on https://github.com/jalapeno/SRv6_dCloud_Lab

-This lab has been tested on Ubuntu 20.04
+This lab has been tested on Ubuntu 20.04 and containerlab version 0.40.0

 1. Host server requirements